owlistic-notes/owlistic/docs/website/docs/developers/architecture.md

 <img src="https://cdn.simpleicons.org/dart" height="40" alt="dart logo"/>
 <img width="12" />

 Owlistic client is built using Flutter, a popular open-source framework for building cross-platform applications.
-The client provides a user-friendly interface to interact with the backend and access the features of Owlistic.
+The client provides a user-friendly interface to interact with the server and access the features of Owlistic.
 The main reason for choosing Flutter is its ease of use and ability to create cross-platforms mobile apps using the same codebase with minimal code changes.

-Please refer to the [Frontend](developers/frontend.md) section for more details.
+Please refer to the [App](developers/frontend.md) section for more details.